KEKOAE/kekoae.github.io/README.md

 - [ ] Take screenshot image of game and add to front page
 - [ ] Create DNS CNAME alias for http://www.kekoae.com
 - [ ] Take images of artwork and create a /works-of-art page
+- [ ] Create new repository for pygames.

 ## IMPLEMENTED: